edulinq/autograder-server/docs/development.md

 "Should" functions can be used anywhere, but care should be taken not to overuse them when a fallback value is not sufficient.
 "Must" variants should be favored in testing code, since they will more obviously fail tests.

+## Do/Don't for cross-platform shell scripting

+The `-P` flag, which stands for "Perl-compatible regular expressions", does not work consistenly across different operating systems.
+More specifically, while it may work as intended on Linux, it behaves differently on Mac.
+This can lead to unexpected results when run on MacOS.
+To avoid inconsistency across operating systems, avoid using the `-P` flag.
+Sometimes, using the `-E` flag may produce the same output that `-P` was going for.

+When using regular expressions in shell commands, such as `sed`, there are differences between how Linux and MacOS handle them due to differences between basic regular expressions and extended regular expressions.

+* **BRE (Basic Regular Expressions)**: Requires escaping certain metacharacters such as `+` to be able to interpret them as special characters.
+* **ERE (Extended Regular Expressions)**: Does not require escaping these metacharacters since they are treated as special characters by default.

+On some Linux systems, `sed` may already have extended capabilities that allow some regular expressions to work with extended regular expressions without needing the `-E` flag.
+However, to ensure consistency across all operating systems, the `-E` flag is required explicitly whenever using extended regular expressions.